 Financial statements can cover any period of time, although they’re most commonly prepared at the end of a month, a quarter, or a year.

 Types of financial statement

-There are four main types of financial statement:
+There are four basic financial statements in accounting:

-Cash flow statement: also called a statement of cash flows.
-Shows changes to the cash coming into and out of your business over a period of time.
-Only records cash (not all income).
-Shows whether you can cover short term expenses like bills and payroll.
+3. Cash flow statement: Also called a statement of cash flows, this report shows changes to the cash coming in and out of your business over a period of time.
+It only records cash (which may not be all of your income), and includes amounts received from lenders and investors.
+A cash flow statement shows whether you can cover short term expenses like bills and payroll.

 Combined, these statements provide a good view of the financial health of your business.